Y2Nk4/node-steam-client-traffic-tracer/README.md

 and the CM Server is not raw TCP connection, but encrypted by AES-256-CBC (with HMAC_SHA1 to generate IV to prevent padding oracle attack, for more, you can read this [article: Breaking Steam Client Cryptography](https://steamdb.info/blog/breaking-steam-client-cryptography/)).
-Also, when the client and the sever exchange the encryption key, the key will be encrypted by a built-in [RSA Public Key](https://github.com/seishun/node-steam-crypto/issues/3).
+Also, when the client and the sever exchange the encryption key for every session, the key will be encrypted by a built-in [RSA Public Key](https://github.com/seishun/node-steam-crypto/issues/3).
 Based on this, it's hard to get encryption key to decrypt the steam traffic.
 I think the available way to decrypt the TCP Protocol is to hook the Steam Client to get the AES key once the client starts.
 Since I don't know much about